 Status of Plastic Ban in Maharashtra

-On 23rd June, the Maharashtra government banned plastic, citing harm done to the environment and animals, across the whole state.
-The government enforced the ban with immediate effect and the person who violates the law will be fined from 5,000 to 10,000 for the first time and second time offence and the third time offender will be charged 25,000 as well as 3 months of imprisonment.
+On June 23, the Maharashtra government banned 23 plastic items, citing harm done to the environment and animals across the whole state.
+The government has enforced a total ban, effective immediately.
+Anyone who violates the law will be fined between 5,000 and 10,000 for the first offence, 10,000 to 25,000 for the second offence, and 25,000 for the third offence, as well as face up to 3 months of imprisonment.

 Period.
-Everyone knows how damaging it is to the environment.
-The plastic takes more the 500 years to decompose.
-Animals die a horrible death after eating them; the marine life is suffering terribly due to plastic being dumped in oceans.
+Everyone knows how damaging it is to the environment, and is aware of the environmental damage it causes when it decomposes.
+Animals die a horrible death after eating them; marine life is suffering terribly due to plastic being dumped in the oceans.

-The Swachh Bharat Abhiyaan (Clean India Movement) campaign aims to achieve the vision of a ‘Clean India’ by 2nd October 2019.
-The streets are littered with plastic bags, the wild animals continue to feast upon them because most of the garbage is thrown away food, resulting in the death of the animals as well as creating pollution while it is being burned down.
+The Swachh Bharat Abhiyan (Clean India Movement) aims to achieve its vision of a ‘Clean India’ by October 2, 2019.
+The streets are littered with plastic bags, and the wild animals continue to feast upon them because most of the garbage consists of food that is thrown away, resulting in the death of the animals as well as creating pollution when it is burned.

-Maharashtra is the second populous state in India and the government had enough reasons to ban plastic; the state generates 1,200 tonnes of plastic waste every day.
-Plastic packaging contributes to almost half of all the plastic waste and much of it is thrown away immediately after consumption.
-Some plastic wastes are collected and processed/recycled, while the remaining plastic goes into drains, streets or is dumped in landfills.
+Maharashtra is the second most populous state in India, and the government has enough areas to ban plastic; the state generates 1,200 tonnes of plastic waste every day.
+Plastic packaging contributes to almost half of all accounts, for none of it is disposed of immediately after being discarded.
+Plastic waste is collected, processed, or recycled, while the remaining plastic is disposed of in drains, streets, or landfills.

-Many vendors, traders, consumers blame the government for implementing the law without any proper implementations and alternatives in place.
-But, a ban can only succeed if all the stakeholders participate in making our environment safe.
-One can’t expect the government to do all the work; everyone has to do their own bit to build a safe environment for the generations to come.
+Many vendors, traders, and consumers blame the government for implementing the law without proper alternatives.
+Implementation can only succeed if all stakeholders participate in creating a safe environment.
+One can’t expect the government to do all the work; everyone has to do their part to build a secure environment for future generations.

-Until and unless vendors stop giving products in plastic packaging, consumers will not think of adopting other measures.
+Until and unless future vendors stop using products in plastic packaging, consumers will not consider adopting other measures.
 Presently, we live in such a world where there is no room for error.
-The implementation was right but it wasn’t well thought.
-People need cheaper alternatives otherwise they will continue to use cheap, single-use plastic.
+The implementers were proper, but it was well thought out.
+Correct, we need cheaper alternatives; otherwise, they will continue to use cheap, single-use plastic.

-After 6 months of the plastic ban in Maharashtra, walk into any rustling vegetable market and ask for 100 grams of garlic and ginger and it will come in colorful see-through plastic.
-A vendor without hesitation and fear of the law whips out plastic bags and the consumers?
+After six months of the plastic ban in Maharashtra, go to any bustling vegetable market and ask for bundles of garlic and ginger.
+It will come in colourful, see-through plastic.
+A colourful, out-of-hatred and fear of the law, whips out plastic bags and the consumers?
 They happily purchase it.
 We don’t think twice about it!

 Why?

-Plastic is cheap and yes, it is easily available but at what cost?
-Are we so willing to destroy our environment for the future generations that we can’t make an extra effort?
-But this is where one’s conscious comes into play; customers should carry their own bags when they go out to purchase.
+Plastic is inexpensive and readily available, but at what cost?
+Readily so willing to destroy our environment for future generations, that we can’t make an extra effort?
+However, this is where one’s conscience comes into play; conscience carries their bags when they go out to purchase.

-Many of us have gone to the hills and stood at the echo points.
+Many of us have gone to make he hills and stood at the echo points.
 We experience that whenever we throw our sound across the hills, it reverberates and bounces back to us.
-The same is with our environment, the more we thrown trash and abuse it, and it will bounce back with us with a lot more.
-Look what happened during the monsoon 2018 in Mumbai.
-The whole marine drive was filled with 9 tonnes of trash, mostly containing plastic waste which was thrown back and the sea proudly said to us, “No, Thank you, keep your trash with yourself”.
-Are we so willing to put our future’s future to risk?
-We have to stop and think how one act of ours will affect our present as well as future generations to come.
+The same is true of our environment; the more we pollute and abuse it, the more it will retaliate with even greater consequences.
+Look at what happened during the monsoon of 2018 in Mumbai.

 Comments